About me

 Here's my website to give a taster of my work: https://ndsmit4.wixsite.com/neilsmith

-I write my own plays, new versions/inspirations of classic plays and opera librettos.
+I write my own plays and new versions/inspirations of classic plays while dipping my toe in opera librettos.

 With my original plays, I tend to explore the long-form two-hander with a single location and as few scenes as I can get away with.
 After a theatre company rehearsed and staged one of my plays, I noticed this form did something quite special for the experience of the actors, the director and the audience.
 They fed back they became almost hypnotic in the focus it forced on them.
 There was no escape to breathe, to return to the 'real' world.
 Actors would say after a certain time they had little recollection of what had happened as they entered what they could only refer to as their unconscious, in the same way automatic writing can do.
 I have since pushed that form to the fore of my plots and characters seeing how I can marry the ebb and flow of narrative and character with the demands of the structure.